Is this position exempt from overtime pay?

 Career Ladder Requirements

-- As required by the duties and responsibilities of the job.
+- Mastery of all duties and responsibilities of the position.